 There is also a wide range of excellent videos found on YouTube which can help to give you tips for your upcoming exams.
 The more popular channels are generally the most useful A Level resources.

 Past papers are an excellent A Level resource.
-They can be used in order to gain confidence for your exams.
+They can be used to gain confidence for your exams.
 There is a vast array of websites which you can use in order to gain access to these, and it is important that you practise using the specific A Level exam boards which your school has opted for.
 Generally, the more past papers you complete, the more likely you are to do well.
 This is because when you practise past papers you will be able to quickly identify your weaknesses and strengths.
-You will also be able to identify the areas in your subject knowledge which need to be improved.
+You will also be able to identify the areas in your subject knowledge which you need to improve on.

-Past papers can be found on the websites of each of the major A Level exam boards.
+You can find past papers on the websites of each of the major A Level exam boards.
 For sciences and maths, you can use the mark schemes from the websites to mark your own work.

-However, if you study a subject such as English Literature or History, any subject which requires you to write a substantial amount, it might be necessary for you to submit your answers to your teacher a few weeks before the exam.
+However, if you study a subject such as English Literature or History, any subject which requires you to write a substantial amount, it might be necessary for you to submit your answers to your teacher a few weeks before the exam for feedback.

 Make sure you are using as many A Level resources as possible, including investing in a tutor who can help guide you through the entire curriculum as well as help you fully prepare for the many styles of exam questions.